michabbb/php-crate/README.md

 php-crate
 =========

 A PHP helper class for working with the crate db
-Use a round robin implemention of a connection pool bases on a modifies version [allegro/toper](https://github.com/allegro/toper)
+using a round robin connection pool based on a modified version of [allegro/toper](https://github.com/allegro/toper)

 Notice
 -----------